hypi-universe/fn-fcm/README.md

 |               | message                 | The firebase [Message](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages#resource:-message) to send to the topic                                |

 # Build & Release

+NOTE: This is NOT necessary for this function.
+Hypi publishes the `fcm` function, use `src: "hypi"` as shown in the usage above.

 1. Make sure you've logged into the Hypi container register by running `docker login hcr.hypi.app -u hypi` and enter a token from your Hypi account as the password
 2. Build the JAR and copy the dependencies `mvn clean package`